The KUMA configuration can be modified in the following ways.

 Servers are successfully added to a storage cluster.

-The following instructions show how to add an additional storage cluster to existing infrastructure.
-You can use these instructions as an example and adapt them to your requirements.
+The following instructions describe adding an extra storage cluster to an existing infrastructure.
+You can use these instructions as an example and adapt them to suit your needs.

 cd kuma-ansible-installer